-5.17.2 Regulatory investment test for distribution application guidelines
+5.17.2 Regulatory investment test for distribution application guidelines current application has the meaning given to it by clause 5.17.2(g).

 (a) At the same time as the AER develops and publishes a proposed regulatory investment test for distribution under the distribution consultation procedure, the AER must also develop and publish guidelines for the operation and application of the regulatory investment test for distribution in accordance with the distribution consultation procedures and this clause 5.17.2.